1. Become an upstander not a bystander

 Boost your awareness and knowledge of LCC communities with the Office of Diversity and Inclusion.

-Meet LCC's public safety staff, and learn about ways you can keep LCC safe.
+Meet LCC's Police Department staff, and learn about ways you can keep LCC safe.